In Lisbon, Portugal on Day 1: “Let me get a feel of Lisbon city before I actually start my shopping in Portugal” me talking to myself.

 This is the first thing I saw in the markets of Lisbon and many other cities in Portugal.
 Azulejos are traditional ceramic painted tiles, used in Spain and Portugal.
 These can be found on the exteriors of stations, buildings, homes, churches and the Portuguese markets are flooded with Azulejo souvenirs: fridge magnets, crockery, hot plates (these are absolutely gorgeous!), mirrors and what not!
 You can even buy yourself a cute pair of Azulejo earrings as a memoir if carrying heavy pieces of crockery isn’t your thing.

 Portugal is the largest producer of cork in the world.
 What does that mean for your shopping in Portugal?
 You get to hoard some absolutely unique cork items: from classy handbags made out of cork to eye wear covers to caps and even pens.

 A good tip while shopping for cork products in Portugal is to look for the authenticity mark that says “Made in Portugal” to avoid landing up with cork lookalike products.
-Another tip is to buy these from proper shops rather than roadside vendors (who are generally not local vendors, but immigrants).
-Authentic Cork products will be rarely available in any other colours except dull brown and skin.
+Another tip is to buy these from proper shops at famous landmarks of Portugal rather than roadside vendors (who are generally not local vendors but immigrants).
+Authentic Cork products will be rarely available in any other colors except dull brown and skin.